Good Time Charlie's Got the Blues

-"Good Time Charlie's Got the Blues" is a song written and performed by Danny O'Keefe.
+"Good Time Charlie's Got the Blues" is a song written and performed by American folk singer Danny O'Keefe.

 It was first recorded by O'Keefe in 1967, but not released.
 It was recorded by The Bards and released in 1968 as the b-side to the song "Tunesmith" on Parrot Records.
-The Bards were a band from Moses Lake, Washington.
+The Bards were a band from Moses Lake, Washington, United States.
 The song was recorded by O'Keefe for his self-titled debut album in 1971.
 The following year he re-recorded it (with a slower, more downbeat arrangement) for his second album, O'Keefe.
 The second version was issued as a single, reaching number 9 on the Billboard Hot 100 singles chart, number 5 on the adult contemporary chart, and number 63 on the country chart.
 The song was also recorded by Mel Tormé, especially for a 1986 episode of NBC's Night Court entitled "Leon, We Hardly Knew Ye".

 It was recorded by numerous artists.
 A recording by Leon Russell peaked at number 63 on the Billboard Hot Country Singles chart in 1984.